-Amy has been interviewed on both CTV and Global TV, and on the radio with Barry Morgan (sorry, no link for that one) and Ric and Suzanne.
+Amy has been interviewed on CBC Marketplace, CTV and Global TV, and on the radio with Barry Morgan (sorry, no link for that one) and Ric and Suzanne.
 Book reviews have appeared in The Suburban, The West End Times, Montreal Gazette, and Montreal Families.

 Here's the latest interview for the University of Toronto Alumni Magazine.

 Amy's book has been reviewed in a few blogs: Club Mom, aftermom and Matters of Personal Interest.